Head lice is no fun, but with these natural remedies for head lice, you can get rid of the problem safely, quickly and effectively.

 - Tea Tree Essential Oil (Melaleuca Alternifolia)

 - Thyme Essential Oil

 Simply combine 5-10 drops of essential oil in a mini glass spray bottles (find some on Amazon).

-Keep one in the car, your purse, in the kitchen, and in the bathrooms, that way you have one handy ALL the time before they head out for school.
+Keep one in the car, your purse, in the kitchen, and in the bathrooms.
+This way you have one handy all the time before they head out for school.

 - 1/2 C. Apple Cider Vinegar (recommend Bragg’s ACV – organic, unpasteurized)

 - 1/2 C. water

 - 1/4 C. coconut oil